carolineladouce/carolineladouce/README.md

 ### Hi there 👋
 <!--
-I'm a self-taught iOS Engineer (lookup how to spell) How many years
+I'm a self-taught iOS Engineer

+I've been coding using Swift for 1 year

 What technologies
 What direction you want to go in iOS
 What are you looking for (job, internship etc)
 Put face on profile photo
--->

 #### Projects
 Here you can see my projects